achingbrain/electron-adventure/exercises/ipc_send/problem.md

 ## Prerequisites

-If you have not completed the `react` exercise, please clone the repo `achingbrain/electron-adventure-solution` and check out the `ipc-send` tag.
+If you have not completed the `react` exercise, please clone the repo `achingbrain/electron-adventure-solution` and check out `ipc-send`.

 ```
 $ git clone https://github.com/achingbrain/electron-adventure-solution